Kursk: History

+Medieval period

-The first written record of Kursk is dated 1032.
+The first written record of Kursk dates back to 1032.
 It was mentioned as one of Severian towns by Prince Igor in The Tale of Igor's Campaign:

 Saddle, brother, your swift steeds.
 As to mine, they are ready, saddled ahead, near Kursk; as to my Kurskers, they are famous knights—swaddled under war-horns, nursed under helmets, fed from the point of the lance; to them the trails are familiar, to them the ravines are known, the bows they have are strung tight, the quivers, unclosed, the sabers, sharpened; themselves, like gray wolves, they lope in the field, seeking for themselves honor, and for their prince, glory.